mailgun/documentation/source/api-ip-pools.rst

      POST /v3/domains/{domain_name}/ips

 Links an IP Pool to a domain.
 Linking an IP Pool to a domain will replace any IPs already assigned (shared or dedicated)

-.. note:: Only dedicated IPs that are not on a warmup can be added to an IP Pool.

 .. container:: ptable